boscoh/pdbremix/readme.md

 	 for atom, asa in zip(soup.atoms, atom_asa_list)]

-### Making Images of Proteins
+### Making PNG of Proteins

 Apart from making PDB structures, another common and painful problem is to generate images of proteins.

 `pymol` provides an interface to pymol to generate images of proteins in an automated way.

-The first thing that one must do is to orientate the protein to a specific frame of reference.
+The very first thing that one must do is to orientate the protein to a specific frame of reference.
+This is very hard to do in PYMOL.

-In `pdbremix` this can be achieved easily by choosing center-res and a top-res.
+`pdbremix` provides a simple way to get at most frames of reference.
+A frame of reference is simply defined by choosing a center-res and a top-res.

 The routines in `pymol` orientates the structure so that the center-res is place in the middle of the screen, directly above the center-of-mass, and rotates around this axis such that the top-res is found above the center-res.

 	make_pdb_png(
 	    png, pdbs, bgcolor="white",